 11 Berkshire and Surrey Pathology Services, Royal Surrey County Hospital, Guildford, UK

 *Contributed equally to this work

+Keywords: bowel cancer, cluster randomised trial, GP endorsement

 Abstract

-Objectives: To evaluate the effect of general practice endorsement accompanying the screening kit rather than with the invitation letter on participation in the NHS Bowel Cancer Screening Programme and on the socioeconomic gradient in participation in the Programme.
+Objectives: To evaluate the effect of general practitioner (GP) endorsement accompanying the screening kit rather than with the invitation letter on participation in the NHS Bowel Cancer Screening Programme and on the socioeconomic gradient in participation in the Programme.

 Methods: The NHS Bowel Cancer Screening Programme in England is delivered via five regional hubs.
 In early 2016, we carried out a cluster-randomised trial, with hub-day of invitation as the randomisation unit.
 We randomised 150 hub-days of invitation to the intervention group, GP endorsement on the letter accompanying the guaiac faecal occult blood testing kit (75 hub-days, 197,366 individuals) or control, usual letter (75 hub-days, 197,476 individuals).
 The endpoint was participation, defined as return of a valid kit within 18 weeks of initial invitation.
 Because of the cluster randomisation, data were analysed by a hierarchical logistic regression, allowing a random effect for date of invitation.
 Socioeconomic status was represented by the index of multiple deprivation (IMD).